-- 5. Select Proceed.

-- Select the storage device where the firmware binary file is located (the USB drive, for instance), navigate the folder hierarchy, then select the firmware binary file.

-The firmware is sent to the hard drive.

-7. When the update is complete, reboot the server.
+- 5. Select Proceed. - 6.
+Select the storage device where the firmware binary file is located (the USB drive, for instance), navigate the folder hierarchy, then select the firmware binary file. - The firmware is sent to the hard drive. - 7.
+When the update is complete, reboot the server.

-9.8 Clearing Configuration Meta-data
+10.7 Clearing Configuration Meta-data

-Use the disk utilities to clear the controller configuration meta-data from any drive that is not part of an array.
+You can use the disk utilities to clear the controller configuration meta-data from any drive that is not part of an array.